dipayan-trilio/threat-scanning-architecture/architecture.md

 ##### ScanInstance Deletion

 - The controller runs a job which cleans up the reports for the scanInstance

-#### TBD: Periodic Cleanup

-- ScanInstance Controller will periodically run a cleanup job which validates if a backup is present or have been deleted by comparing already created ScanInstance and checking if the backupPath exists or not.
-- If a backup is deleted, the cleanup job will send a delete request for the ScanInstance CR.
-The Controller will run job for the report deletion.

 #### Reporting Structure